rupertlssmith/mlir-toy/Readme.md

     docker run -it --rm -v "$PWD":/work mlir-dev:bookworm bash

 Your build artifacts will be owned by you on the host, not root.

+Build it with:

+    cmake --preset ninja-clang-lld-linux
+    cmake --build --preset build